Below are several takes on our question, “What is Pathwork?”

 Is Pathwork Christian?

-I would say that Pathwork aligns well with Christianity as an evolutionary spiritual path through which one reaches ever higher levels of consciousness as described by the Episcopal Priest Cynthia Bourgeault in several of her books including, among others, 1) The Wisdom Jesus: Transforming Heart and Mind–A New Perspective on Christ and His Message (©2008), 2) The Meaning of Mary Magdalene: Discovering the Woman at the Heart of Christianity (©2010), and 3) The Heart of Centering Prayer: Nondual Christianity in Theory and Practice (©2016).
+I would say that Pathwork aligns well with Christianity (and other spiritual paths) as an evolutionary spiritual path through which one reaches ever higher levels of consciousness as described by the Episcopal Priest Cynthia Bourgeault in several of her books including, among others, 1) The Wisdom Jesus: Transforming Heart and Mind–A New Perspective on Christ and His Message (©2008), 2) The Meaning of Mary Magdalene: Discovering the Woman at the Heart of Christianity (©2010), and 3) The Heart of Centering Prayer: Nondual Christianity in Theory and Practice (©2016).

 Summary of Pathwork

 To summarize, having been working with Pathwork since 2000, because its truths resonate so deeply with my soul, I have found the Pathwork program in its entirety ideal for my spiritual growth and personal (psychological) development.
 If you would like to know more, Pathwork Lecture, #204-The Path gives a framework for these teachings.
+I also find Pathwork Lecture 88 Religion: True and False and Pathwork Lecture 105 Humanity’s Relationship to God in Various Stages of Development helpful in framing Pathwork in the context of one’s spiritual development and religion.

 Are there other paths like Pathwork?